GutUrago/ethiodate/tests/testthat/_snaps/snaps.md

     Code
       eth_date(0) + eth_date(0)
     Condition
-      Error in `+.ethDate`:
+      Error in `+.ethdate`:
-      ! binary + is not defined for "ethDate" objects
+      ! binary + is not defined for "ethdate" objects

 ---

     Code
       1 - eth_date(0)
     Condition
-      Error in `-.ethDate`:
+      Error in `-.ethdate`:
-      ! can only subtract from "ethDate" objects
+      ! can only subtract from "ethdate" objects

 # Formattig test